Our second Ukraine law day was held at Lincoln's Inn on Wednesday 29 April 2026.

 Olena Perepelynska

-Imacta Law, Kyiv.
+Impacta Law, Kyiv.

-Dr Olena Perepelynska is Partner and Head of International Arbitration at Imacta Law, Kyiv, Ukraine.
+Dr Olena Perepelynska is Partner and Head of International Arbitration at Impacta Law, Kyiv, Ukraine.
 With over 20 years of experience, she has acted in over 240 arbitrations across CEE and Central Asia as an arbitrator, counsel, and legal expert.
 She served as a Member of the ICC Court (2018–2024) and TIAC Court (2019–2022).
 Olena is Liaison Officer of the IBA Arbitration Committee’s European Regional Forum, Chair of the ADR Committee of the Ukrainian National Bar Association, Board Member of UAA, TAA, and ArbCEE, Fellow of CIArb.

 Olena is the moderator on the session Disputes in the Defence sector: legal and strategic components.